wkumari/draft-wkumari-dnsop-alt-tld/README.md

    1. We wished this to make it clear that this is not in the DNS context, and .arpa clearly is.

-   2. The use of ALT is intended to [remind ?] people of the alt.* hierarchy in Usenet.
+   2. The use of the string .ALT is intended to evoke the alt.* hierarchy in Usenet.

    3. We wanted the string to be short and easily used.

-Kumari & Sullivan         Expires July 4, 2015                  [Page 5]

-Internet-Draft               Reserve ALT TLD               December 2014

    4. A name underneath .arpa would consume at least five additional octets of the total 255 octets available in domain names, which